-Regardless of how what an investor might spend to acquire and renovate a property, the total amount spent doesn’t directly correlate with how much the property will be able to sell for.
+Note that the cost of repairs and improvements is not the same as the value of repairs and improvements.
+Regardless of how much an investor might spend to acquire and renovate a property, the total amount spent doesn’t directly correlate with how much the property will be able to sell.

 As an alternative, investors in this school of thought determine the after repair value by running a Comparable Market Analysis (CMA), also referred to as running comps.

 Here is a tutorial on how to perform a CMA:

 When an investor determines the ARV through a CMA, the formula looks like this:

 - Asq: average price per square foot of comps

 - Tsq: total square footage of subject property